buck/devopsfordocker-exercise1.15/README.md

 To build only the Docker image:

-- docker build -t demo .
+- docker build -t disarli/pg-promise-demo .

-Run the "runit" bash script to clean old containers, build the pg-promise demo web server from scratch, start a clean Postgresql database, and network the containers together.
+Run the "runit" bash script to clean old containers, run the disarli/pg-promise demo web server, start a clean Postgresql database, and network the containers together.
 Then:

 1. visit http://localhost:5000/users/create to create the users table